meetdigrajkar/BetweenUs/README.md

 ## Resources (Documentation and other links)

-* Great thanks to the sprite sheet cutter tool available at https://www.spriters-resource.com/pc_computer/amongus/
+* Great thanks to the sprite sheets available at https://www.spriters-resource.com/pc_computer/amongus/

 ## Contributing / Developers